 “Oh, I am sure the banks’ public relations people will talk about the subdued atmosphere in banking, but don’t you believe it,” he continued bitterly, noting that when money is virtually free – or, at least, at 0.5 per cent – traders feel stupid if they don’t leverage up.”

 “Any sense of control is being chucked out of the window.
 After the dotcom boom and bust it took a good few years for the market to get its collective mojo back [but] this time it has taken just a few months,” he added.
 He finished with a despairing question: “Was October 2008 just a dress rehearsal for the crash when this latest bubble bursts?”.

-In 2013, in the US, the top 500 S&P companies spent $521 billion on stock buybacks (stock buyback, also known as a “share repurchase”, is a company buys back its shares from the marketplace, investing in itself, or using its cash to buy its own shares by paying shareholders the market value per share, reabsorbing that portion of its ownership that was previously distributed among public and private investors).
+In 2013, in the US, the top 500 S&P companies spent $521 billion on stock buybacks (stock buyback, also known as a “share repurchase”, is where a company buys back its shares from the marketplace, investing in itself, or using its cash to buy its own shares by paying shareholders the market value per share, reabsorbing that portion of its ownership that was previously distributed among public and private investors).
 In 2014 that amount rose to $634 billion and moved higher still to $696 billion when total repurchases by all publicly traded companies in the U.S. market are included. (“Are Buybacks an Oasis or a Mirage?“, Research Affiliates).
 Standard & Poor’s 500 Index companies listed buybacks or dividends among the use of proceeds in $58 billion of bond deals in the last three months of 2015, the most on record, according to data compiled by Bloomberg and Sundial Capital Research Inc. More than $460 billion in repurchases were announced during the first five months of 2015, on pace to top last year’s record.”
 (Source: “Debt Gone Wild” – Debt Funded Stock Buybacks Soar“, Advisor Perspectives)

 From BS News (26/01/2016):